Chart Color Schemes

 Wandi features high concentrations of family households, with a higher-than-average median household size

-Family households account for 84.1% of all households, consisting of 45.9% couples with children, 26.0% couples without children, and 11.4% single parent families.
-Non-family households comprise the remaining 15.9%, with lone person households at 14.3% and group households at 1.7%.
-The median household size is 2.9 people, which is larger than the Greater Perth average of 2.7.
+Family households account for 84.1% of all households, including 45.9% couples with children, 26.0% couples without children, and 11.4% single parent families.
+Non-family households constitute the remaining 15.9%, with lone person households at 14.3% and group households comprising 1.7% of the total.
+The median household size is 2.9 people, which is larger than the Greater Perth average of 2.7 people.

 Frequently Asked Questions - Households